 Canva is a better bet for users who need to export their designs as vector graphics however, thanks to its SVG export option.

-(Incidentally, it would be good to see both tools let you output your designs into some other visual formats too — a key example being PSD or AI, which would let you or a professional designer edit your work in Adobe Photoshop or Illustrator respectively.
+(Incidentally, it would be good to see both tools let you output your designs into some other visual formats too — a key example being Adobe Photoshop or Illustrator files, which would let you or a professional designer edit your work in Adobe Photoshop or Illustrator respectively.
 It is possible to do this in Adobe Express and Photoshop.
 You can read more about these design tools in our full Adobe Express vs Canva comparison and our detailed Canva vs Photoshop review.)

-In other words you can could take a particular design and, using the Magic Resize tool, convert it into a Facebook post, an Instagram post, a blog post banner, a presentation etc…and output everything at once.
+In other words, you can could take a particular design and, by using the Magic Switch tool, convert it into a Facebook post, an Instagram post, a blog post banner, a presentation etc…and output everything at once.

 Now to be fair, Visme lets you repurpose content fairly easily too — you can change a design’s dimensions easily to suit a particular social media post type (and other formats) when working on it.